On my way to Home Depot, I drove right past our local building supply store.

 I would like to say I don’t know why I did that – but I do.

-Our local store had exactly what I needed and it’s quality can’t be beat.
-It might be a bit more expensive – but you get what you pay for.
+Our local store had exactly what I needed and its quality could not be beat.
+Sure, it cost a little more – but you get what you pay for.

 My problem is with Lyle, the guy who runs it.
-Make no mistake, Lyle is unflappably honest and a walking encyclopedia of home improvement knowledge.
-He has only one flaw: he doesn’t suffer idiots.
+Make no mistake, Lyle is unflappably honest and a walking encyclopedia of home improvement knowledge – but he refuses to suffer idiots.

 Being an idiot, I have a problem with that.

-Lyle’s store is not a place for people who do not know what they are doing because there is no store.
-It’s a motley collection of mammoth pole sheds that are off-limits to the general public.
-All you get to see is a small lobby, dominated by a long counter topped by a picket fence of catalogs.
-Every ten feet or so, a hole is chopped through the catalogs where a long line of customers, mostly professional builders, pay homage to a clerk.
+Lyle’s is not a place for people who do not know what they are doing because it is not a store, rather it is a collection of mammoth pole sheds, all of which are strictly off-limits to the general public.
+The only thing the customer gets to see is a small lobby ringed by counters.
+Across the counters stand a picket fence of catalogs and every ten feet or so, a hole has been cleared through the catalogs.
+This is where long lines of mostly professional builders, pay homage to clerks.

 Shopping at Lyle’s goes something like this.

-No matter which line you chose, you inevitably wind up talking to Lyle.
-He is always on the telephone with someone more important than you.
+No matter which line you choose, you inevitably end up talking to Lyle and he is always on the telephone with someone more important than you.